jasonpincin/log-stream/README.md

 ### log.createStream(...)

-`log.createStream` is used to create a filtered stream of selected levels only, useful for outputting and persisting.
+`log.createStream` is used to create a filtered stream of selected level and above only, useful for outputting and persisting.

 ## Examples